Birmingham Snow Hill to Wolverhampton Low Level Line: Dudley Branch

 This particular stretch of line had many intermediate stations and included a branch to Dudley railway station.
 Travelling towards Wolverhampton, the branch diverged north of Swan Village railway station, and joined the South Staffordshire Line east of Dudley Port railway station.
 Trains called at Great Bridge South railway station, Dudley Port railway station and Dudley railway station on the branch.
 This line closed in 1968.

 Closure

-Despite being featured in the second Beeching Report, The Development of the Major Railway Trunk Routes in February 1965 as being a line the should be further invested in, all stations on the line between Birmingham and Wolverhampton closed to passengers in 1972.
+Despite being featured in the second Beeching Report, The Development of the Major Railway Trunk Routes in February 1965 as being a line that should be further invested in, all stations on the line between Birmingham and Wolverhampton closed to passengers in 1972.
 The line was closed between Snow Hill and Wednesbury at this point.

 Wolverhampton Low Level remained open until 1981 as a parcels depot.
 The northern section of the railway beyond the scrapyard at Bilston closed in December 1982, and the final section from Wednesbury to Bilston stayed open until August 1992, but by this time plans were afoot for the bulk of the line to be reopened within a few years as the first line of the Midland Metro tram network.